pjtunstall/push-swap/README.md

 In case you want to run `main_test.go`, be aware that it expects both these binaries to be built and in their eponymous folders.

 We've provided a Zsh script to run the audit questions.
 Make sure the executables are built in the correct folders before running it.
-If you want to take this shortcut, cd to the root directory and type `chmod +x audit.zsh`, then execute the audit script with `./audit.zsh`, assuming you have Zsh.
+If you want to take this shortcut, cd to the `cmd/pushswap` and type `chmod +x audit.zsh`, then execute the audit script with `./audit.zsh`, assuming you have Zsh.
 If you have Bash, change the shebang at the beginning of the file to `#!/usr/bin/env bash`.
 (Don't worry about the extension.)

+If auditing this way, be sure to verify that the script does actually do what the audit questions ask, and to consider the subjective questions at the end.

 ## 2. A quick note about newline characters